Skip to content

 • Where is the load limit?
 Equal to the breaking point.

-• Sample testing A word processor by changing the large amount of data.
-A printer by transferring heavy data.
-The mail server using a large number of simultaneous users.
+• Sample testing: Test a word processor by changing a large amount of data.
+Or, test the mail server by having a large number of simultaneous users.

 Stress test